A snapshot of our science

 Yes!
 Here are a few reasons why:

 The economic equation has changed.
-The difficulty and cost of transitioning to cleaner technologies have come down from what they were ten years ago, so we can look at the economic equation very differently.
+The difficulty and cost of transitioning to cleaner technologies have come down from what they were 10 years ago, so we can look at the economic equation very differently.
 Studies show the U.S. could reach net-zero by 2050 with no significant increase in costs.

 Financial institutions and businesses are demanding and driving climate action.
 The Federal Reserve called climate change a threat to the stability of our financial system.
 Leading investor Larry Fink said, “climate risk is investment risk” and is pressuring companies to take climate action.

 There is great power in nature to regenerate.
-Large-scale protection, restoration, and better land management practices can help stabilize climate change, pulling almost a third of excess carbon dioxide out of the atmosphere.
+Large-scale protection, restoration, and better land-management practices can help stabilize climate change, pulling almost a third of excess carbon dioxide out of the atmosphere.

 New technology is on the horizon.
 New technologies that reduce, capture, or repurpose greenhouse gas emissions or replace fossil fuel energy will cause a greater tech revolution than telecom in the 90s.